directus/docs/content/tutorials/1.getting-started/implement-directus-auth-with-ios.md

 authors:
   - name: Harshpal Bhirth
     title: Guest Author
+description: Learn how to register, login, and protect content in your iOS app.
 ---
 In this tutorial, you will learn how to configure an iOS project with Directus Auth.
 You'll cover registering, logging in, logging out, viewing all posts from all users, creating a post, and editing and deleting posts from your user account.